spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/people-group/offboarding/index.html.md

 ### Separation and Release of Claims Agreements
 {: #separation-agreement}

 Separation and Release of Claims Agreements ***do not*** apply for all offboardings.
-To review in which cases they do/do not apply, please reference the `Severance Eligibility` document accessible by People Specialists and PBPs.
+To review in which cases they do/do not apply, please reference the `Severance Eligibility` document accessible by People Connect Team and PBPs.
 In the case that a severance agreement is applicable, the steps below should be followed:

 ### Severance Process for US-based Team Members